 By clicking the Set new license button, you can set a new license to enable or disable features in SonarQube or to update your license.

-For a given project, the lines of code that count towards license usage are those of the largest branch (or pull request).
-Lines of test code do not count toward your license usage.
+For a given project, the LOCs that count towards License Usage are those of the largest branch (or pull request) found during the most recent analysis.
+Lines of test code do not count toward your License Usage.
+See the Lines of Code page for full details about how to calculate your LOC.

 The license manager has two built-in notification mechanisms (notifications are sent to global administrators).
 Global administrators will get notifications when: